 See the Events and Volunteering page for the 2014 volunteer work days.

 A volunteer completed 2 days of research at the Archives in DC this past June.
-It will take quite some time to organize all the copies of Deck Logs and Crew Muster lists obtained, so check those pages often to see the new documents.
+It will take quite some time to organize all the copies of Deck Logs and Crew Muster lists obtained, so check back to see the new documents.

 Just posted: 1945 crew muster lists.